Country of Origin

 "Presumably this new class D tech will position itself above Ncore 1200 but remain a separate entity under Purifi rather than Hypex?" was my obvious question.
 At right we see Mola Mola's Kaluga monos as Bruno's own take on NC1200 boards adopted also by brands like Bel Canto Black and Nord Acoustics.
 Bruno: "Hypex and I separated amicably a while ago so they're not involved in any of the new work.
 Measured and sonically, the Eigentakt circuit is quite a step up in performance from Ncore.
 So we're indeed looking to establish it as the new high-end standard.
 Purifi is actually three entities – one that does fundamental research into both loudspeaker driver units and amplifiers, then two subsidiaries to commercialize drivers and amplifiers respectively.

-"As you can imagine, we've been in early discussions with the usual suspects and the response is pretty consistent, namely that they wouldn't re-engineer existing products but would be happy to make the switch for new products.
+"As you can imagine, we've been in early discussions with the usual suspects and response is pretty consistent, namely that they wouldn't re-engineer existing products but be happy to switch for new products.
 That sounds entirely reasonable.
 Actually more difficult is the product tier just below the top end.
 There a common response is "well, Ncore modules are available from stock and they're good enough, why take risks?"
 Either way, for a while we'll have to toot our own horn first by getting the right people to hear the modules in their evaluation kit, then report on what they heard.
 In the case of Ncore I recall that the only media outlet prepared to do a review of the evaluation kit was 6moons.
 Everyone else had a strict policy of reviewing only products in a form that end users can buy.
 Would you still be up for a review of a lab-grade demo?"

 Hello Dolly.
 "Great!
 As soon as we can spare a demo unit, we'll make arrangements."